Andres Gibbs, SRE 2014 (Mentor, Dr. Todd Archer)

-The Summer Research Experience is a 12-week program designed to provide student trainees with exposure and training in biomedical research as well as skills that will help them grow into leaders in the veterinary profession.
-By participating in this program, students will gain a solid foundation for making informed career decisions, particularly with respect to careers as veterinary scientists.
+The Summer Research Experience is a 12-week program designed to provide student trainees with exposure to and training in biomedical research.
+By participating in this program, students obtain skills that will help them grow into leaders in the veterinary profession and gain a solid foundation for making informed career decisions, particularly with respect to careers as veterinary scientists.

 To achieve this, students receive training through two major components.
-The first is a hands-on research experience with a faculty mentor that begins in the first week of the program and continues through the 12-week program.
-The second component is a series of interactive educational experiences that begin early in the program and culminate in attending the national Merial NIH Veterinary Scholars Symposium at the end of the program.
+The first is a hands-on research experience with a faculty mentor that continues throughout the 12-week program.
+The second component is a series of interactive educational experiences that are integrated throughout the program and culminate in attending the national Boehringer-Ingelheim (BI)-NIH National Veterinary Scholars Symposium.
 MSU-CVM is committed to making the research experience for each trainee informative and professionally enriching.

-For the research component, each student in the Summer Research Experience Program works with a faculty mentor that has a matching research interest on a relevant medical problem.
+For the research component, each student in the Summer Research Experience Program works with a faculty mentor that has a matching research interest on a relevant medical or veterinary problem.
 Through interaction with the mentor, trainees receive training in the formulation of a testable hypothesis and in the design of an appropriate experimental strategy.
-Trainees conduct research in the faculty mentor’s lab, and they work with their mentor to analyze and interpret their findings.
-Trainees then prepare and present their research results at the MSU-CVM Research Day and the Merial NIH Veterinary Scholars Symposium.
+Trainees conduct research in the faculty mentor’s lab, and they work under their mentor and other laboratory personnel to gather data, analyze, and interpret their findings.
+Trainees then prepare and present their research results at the MSU-CVM Research Day and the BI-NIH National Veterinary Scholars Symposium.
 Through this process, trainees learn the value of creative and critical thinking in research, and they receive practical experience in conducting, analyzing, and presenting their research findings.

 Much of the educational component occurs early in the program.
 Training is generally in the form of interactive workshops that prepare students for their research experience and provide them with leadership skills and career guidance.
 Training sessions include:

 - Scientific Writing and Presentations